taxisuper/frontend/readme.md

 ### Step II: Posting data to the backend
 Lastly, it is time to finish the CRUD process, namely save the data in the form when you click the submit button.
-We think, by know, you have learned enough to be able to complete this task on your own.
+We think, by now, you have learned enough to be able to complete this task on your own.
 See it as a challenge!
 Hint: take a look at the [API.md](API.md) file.